 Instead, your doctor will explain that your symptoms are real, and talk about the lifestyle treatments that can make a difference, adds Dr. Eswaran.
-For example, your doctor might suggest dietary changes, like avoiding dairy for a week or so, as well as alcohol, caffeine and fried, fatty foods.
+For example, your doctor might suggest dietary changes, like avoiding dairy for a week or so, as well as alcohol and fried, fatty foods.
+Coffee and IBS don't mix well, either: Caffeine is a stimulant, and stimulants, well, make you want to poop.
 These might not be triggers for everyone with IBS, but a short trial can help you figure out if it’s personally a problem.

 Other suggestions your doctor may have: getting regular exercise, practicing stress management (through yoga or meditation), and putting yourself on a routine sleep schedule.
 “People might know that trying out a new medication or a highly stressful event could trigger their IBS, but many patients don’t realize that sleep is also tied to IBS symptoms,” says Dr. Eswaran.
 In fact, so important is a regular sleep schedule that one study published in the American Journal of Gastroenterology found that nurses who worked rotating day and night shifts had an increased risk of developing IBS, compared to those who just worked a typical day-time schedule.